tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-Robert Jackson.
-On the night of April 12th, 1968, a tow truck driver was flagged down by a man who appeared out of nowhere on the dark road.
-He told the driver that he'd been shot and needed to go to the hospital.
+Robert Jackson. <mark>On the night of April 12th, 1968, a tow truck driver was flagged down by a man who appeared out of nowhere on the dark road.
+He told the driver that he'd been shot and needed to go to the hospital.</mark>

 </james>
 <from>

 https://www.youtube.com/watch?v=0ZZCjlnvg0M (0:00-0:18)

-It was April 12th, 1968, at 10:45 p.m., when a tow truck driver on the way to his last call of the night was flagged down by a man who appeared out of the dark.
-The bloody man told the tow truck driver that he had been shot and needed to go to a hospital.
+<mark>It was April 12th, 1968, at 10:45 p.m., when a tow truck driver on the way to his last call of the night was flagged down by a man who appeared out of the dark.
+The bloody man told the tow truck driver that he had been shot and needed to go to a hospital.</mark>

 </from>
 </compare>